Florence, Keptis and The Strange Boy had been walking for hours through the hot, dark wasteland and had found nothing but charred corpses.

 The monster attempted to do the same to Keptis but as soon as the tentacle pierced his skin the Martian fell to the floor in agony and the Octopoid could sense he was real.

 “Interesting.”
 It said.
 “You are real, but you are not of this galaxy?”
 The monster started to dig its tentacle deeper into the Martian’s chest.
 “You are not like anything I have ever seen before.
 I wonder how your organs are arranged.”

 Florence quickly pulled on the tentacle in her chest and dragged the Ocotopoid towards her.
 She tried to strike it with her other arm, but the monster wrapped its tentacle around her arm and squeezed, almost breaking it.

 The Strange Boy however jumped the Octopoid whilst it was distracted with the Martian and the Siren.
 He sunk his fangs and claws into the monsters flesh, causing its tentacles to flail around.
 Several of them wrapped around the Strange Boy and tried to pull him off, but the Vampire bit and gripped hard.
 Keptis quickly swung his saw at the tentacled beast and managed to saw several of its tentacles off, whilst Florence was able to jump the creature.
 The two Vampires held the red beast down and Keptis raised his flaming saw.
 Several more tentacles from above however descended and wrapped themselves around the three time travellers.
 There were several more blue Octopoid creatures from above, though it took two of them to pry the Strange Boy off of their red commander.

-A black Octopoid emerged in the centre of the creatures.
+A black Octopoid emerged in the centre of it’s minions.